 - Sell an asset of the estate, if necessary, in order to pay the estate credit card debt.

 Unless you have prior experience administering an estate, it is important to seek assistance from a knowledgeable attorney.
 We are here to help.
-We encourage you to check out our many case results for more information.
+We encourage you to check out our many testimonials for more information.